 This is because the services and products offered by cold calling, when done properly and genuinely, are considered to be a legitimate and fair interest to individuals.

-However, GDPR demands that customers have the option to opt out from future communication.
+However, GDPR demands that customers have the option to opt-out of future communication.
 On a website, this would be done with an unticked checkbox (meaning that a customer has to intentionally tick the box to opt in).
 On a phone call, this is done by asking the recipient if they would be open to receiving a call again.

-Furthermore, GDPR requires companies to keep a log of consent, as they must be able to prove they have opt ins for all of the customer data they use for marketing and sales purposes.
-There are a number of ways to do this, including recording calls or keeping secure records of the details of each call.
+Furthermore, GDPR requires companies to keep a log of consent, as they must be able to prove they have opt-ins for all of the customer data they use for marketing and sales purposes.
+There are several ways to do this, including recording calls or keeping secure records of the details of each call.

 Email marketers need to be careful

-Cold calling, done right and with the relevant data recorded and protected, will see little effect from GDPR.
-Cold emailing, on the other hand, will feel much more of an impact.
+Cold calling, done right and with the relevant data recorded and protected, sees little effect from GDPR.
+Cold emailing, on the other hand, sees much more of an impact.

 As mentioned above, websites will not be able to automatically collect and store email addresses for marketing purposes without explicit consent from the individual.
 This means soft and passive opt-ins will be against EU law, bringing the end to those sneaky pre-ticked email subscription boxes when you’re buying something online.
 Similarly, purchased email lists are out.

-All in all, it’s now going to an offence to send marketing communications to any email addresses collected in a way that does not satisfy GDPR, even if those email addresses were collected before the date GDPR comes into play (25th May 2018).
+All in all, it’s now going to be an offence to send marketing communications to any email addresses collected in a way that does not satisfy GDPR, even if those email addresses were collected before the date GDPR came into play (25th May 2018).

 The impact for cold emailing is clear.
-Not only will companies need to obtain opt-ins and record this proof of consent in a secure database, they’ll also likely need to reach back out to their existing database of contacts and re-obtain consent.
-Companies will also need to provide a clear option to opt-out and respect the wishes of those that remove themselves.
+Companies need to obtain opt-ins and record this proof of consent in a secure database, and they will also need to provide a clear option to opt-out and respect the wishes of those who remove themselves.

-This is likely to have a significant effect on email databases by reducing the total volume of contactable prospects for cold emailers.
+This has a significant effect on email databases by reducing the total volume of contactable prospects for cold emailers.
 If you rely on email to source new leads or as a key sales channel, then the impact of GDPR must be given considerable thought and attention.

-However, this doesn’t spell the end for cold emailing by any stretch.
-Consider that those who you obtain an opt-in from moving forwards have done so because they made an intentional decision.
+However, this doesn’t spell the end of cold emailing by any stretch.
+Consider that those who you obtain an opt-in from moving forward have done so because they made an intentional decision.
 In other words, they want to hear more from you.
 Future email databases will be filled with contacts who are engaged and interested in your product, service, or brand.

 This gives you a much better chance of converting prospects into leads or sales.
 Of course, this won’t just be a formality – with a smaller pool of contacts, you need to make each conversation count; clear and confident communication skills will be a must-have.